-If you might worry which type of sugar you will add to your next cup of coffee, that would be the healthiest and with fewer calories, you are doing Sisyphean work.
+If you might worry about which type of sugar you will add to your next cup of coffee, that would be the healthiest and with fewer calories, you are doing Sisyphean work.
 The difference between white and brown sugar is negligible.
 The fact is that the sugar consists of sucrose.
 White sugar has 99.5% of sucrose and brown 99.2%.

-Brown sugar is only slightly less refined that still retained some minerals (potassium, iron, magnesium and calcium).
-Unfortunately these volumes are negligible.
+Brown sugar is only slightly less refined that still retained some minerals (potassium, iron, magnesium, and calcium).
+Unfortunately, these volumes are negligible.
 It is true that brown sugar contains molasses, but the amount is too small to cause significant changes in your nutrition.

 Cheaper brown sugar has added three to ten percent of the previously deprived molasses, which is slightly more healthy than white sugar, but not significantly more healthy.

-Molasses is a part of the sugar cane, which is rich in magnesium, iron, copper, manganese and vitamins of group B. The body needs these ingredients to be able to successfully metabolize sugar.
+Molasses is a part of the sugar cane, which is rich in magnesium, iron, copper, manganese, and vitamins of group B. The body needs these ingredients to be able to successfully metabolize sugar.
 Since molasses has a very strong flavor, sugar producers started to remove it.

-Even calorific value of both types of sugar is not as great as it might seem at first glance, because the teaspoon of brown sugar has the same amount of calories as a teaspoon of white.
+Even the calorific value of both types of sugar is not as great as it might seem at first glance because the teaspoon of brown sugar has the same amount of calories as a teaspoon of white.
 So what exactly is the difference between these two types of sugar?
 In addition to the price difference, the main difference is the taste and aroma, which both sugars give to the food.

 Calories in a Teaspoon of Brown Sugar

 Brown sugar can be very unfavorable for our digestive tract.
-You won’t save much more calories; if you choose brown sugar instead of white sugar (100 grams of brown sugar has 377 calories, and white 387 calories) or a sweetener such as agave syrup or honey.
+You won’t save much more calories; if you choose brown sugar instead of white sugar (100 grams of brown sugar has 377 calories, and white 387 calories) or a sweetener such as an agave syrup or honey.

 All these sweeteners are calorie-rich.
 Brown sugar is slightly sweeter due to the presence of molasses, so you should enjoy it less.
 One teaspoon of brown sugar has 17 calories.

 If you consume sugar; don’t exaggerate with it.
 You can make a promise to yourself that you will decrease the amount of sugar in your nutrition.
 Take it step by step and decrease it slowly.
-Try to go from a teaspoon of sugar to a half of teaspoon, etc. Let your taste buds get used to less sweetened food, and your body will be much happier.
+Try to go from a teaspoon of sugar to half of the teaspoon, etc. Let your taste buds get used to less sweetened food, and your body will be much happier.

 The Truth about Brown Sugar

 Do you know that brown sugar is just colored white sugar?
 Don’t be fooled that brown sugar is healthier for you than white sugar.
 It is just one of the marketing scams for the people.
-It is the same with most black breads that merchants sell like honey.
-Brown sugar, which is served mainly in pubs, is just a white sugar with added molasses.
+It is the same with most black bread that merchants sell like honey.
+Brown sugar, which is served mainly in pubs, is just white sugar with added molasses.